single-cell-data/TileDB-SOMA/README.md

 * [CZ CELLxGENE Discover](https://cellxgene.cziscience.com/) to build the [Cell Census](https://github.com/chanzuckerberg/cell-census/) which provides efficient access and querying to a corpus containing nearly 50 million cells, compiled from 700+ datasets.

+If you are interested in listing any projects here please contact us at [soma@chanzuckerberg.com](mailto:soma@chanzuckerberg.com).

 ## Issues and contacts

-* Any/all questions, comments, and concerns are welcome at the [GitHub new-issue page](https://github.com/single-cell-data/TileDB-SOMA/issues/new/choose) -- or, you can also browse [existing issues](https://github.com/single-cell-data/TileDB-SOMA/issues)
+* Any/all questions, comments, and concerns are welcome at the [GitHub new-issue page](https://github.com/single-cell-data/TileDB-SOMA/issues/new/choose) -- or, you can also browse [existing issues](https://github.com/single-cell-data/TileDB-SOMA/issues).
-* If you believe you have found a security issue, in lieu of filing an issue please responsibly disclose it by contacting [security@tiledb.com](mailto:security@tiledb.com)
+* If you believe you have found a security issue, in lieu of filing an issue please responsibly disclose it by contacting [security@tiledb.com](mailto:security@tiledb.com).

 ## Branches